Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 WallPix is a wallpaper app developer with a few different wallpaper apps.
-The apps are for specific devices and take into consideration things like the punch hole camera cut out.
-One is for the S20 lineup of devices, another is for the Note 20 lineup of devices, and one is for the OnePlus 8.
-The wallpaper selection is just okay, but the vast majority of the wallpapers use the phone’s punch hole camera as a decoration or cleverly hide it so it’s not readily visible.
-The selection isn’t massive, but some of the wallpapers are quite nice.
+The apps are for specific devices and consider things like the punch-hole camera cut-out.
+One is for the S24 lineup of devices, another is for the S22 lineup, and one is for the OnePlus 8.
+The wallpaper selection is just okay, but most wallpapers use the phone’s punch-hole camera as a decoration or cleverly hide it so it’s not readily visible.
+The selection isn’t massive, but some wallpapers are quite nice.

 We linked to the developer’s page on Google Play so you can check out all of them.
-There is a fourth app, MinimalPix, which includes minimal wallpapers with AMOLED-friendly selections.
-There are other apps that cover the punch hole or notch on other devices from other developers if you want to go that route.
+The fourth app, MinimalPix, includes minimal wallpapers with AMOLED-friendly selections.
+If you want to go that route, other apps from other developers cover the punch hole or notch on other devices.

 If we missed any of the best backgrounds and wallpaper apps, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!